EXCLUSIVE-Legal tussles snarl millions in oil from Hin Leong deals

 Unipec, Ocean Tankers and its interim judicial manager EY did not immediately respond to emailed requests for comment.

-Davinder Singh Chambers LLC and nTan Corporate Advisory Pte Ltd, the Lim family's legal and financial advisors respectively, did not immediately respond to emailed requests for comment.
+Davinder Singh Chambers LLC, the Lim family's legal advisor, and nTan Corporate Advisory Pte Ltd, its financial advisors, did not immediately respond to emailed requests for comment.

 PwC said HSBC HSBA.L, Societe Generale SA SOGN.PA, ICICI Bank ICBK.NS, Natixis SA CNAT.PA and Credit Agricole Corporate & Investment Bank have made claims on cargoes onboard the FSUs.
 It named the vessels Wu Yi San, Chang Bai San and E Mei San.